top of page

 2024 Market Insights

-As of 2024, real estate markets in various regions have seen shifts in rental prices due to economic changes, population movements, and housing demand.
-For example, in cities where demand for rental properties remains high, such as New York and San Francisco, market rents have increased, leading to higher GPRs.
+In cities where demand for rental properties remains high, such as New York and San Francisco, market rents have increased, leading to higher GPRs.
 In contrast, some areas with lower demand have seen stagnation or even decreases in market rents.

 These market conditions are essential for calculating GPR accurately.
 Investors and property owners must regularly update their GPR calculations to reflect the latest market data, ensuring that their financial projections are realistic and aligned with current market trends.